 - Documentation standards

+- Required dependencies

+- Linux

+- macOS

+- Windows

 - Building the documentation

-- Required dependencies

-- \ Linux

-- \ macOS

-- \ Windows

 - Using CMake

 - Running Sphinx manually

 - Building a PDF version

 - Building the changelogs

 - Changelog syntax

+- GitHub Actions

 8.8.1 Documentation standards

 Whether you're adding new code or just fixing old documentation (and there's plenty), there are a few important standards for completeness and consistent style.
 Treat this section as a guide rather than iron law, match the surrounding text, and you'll be fine.